 The rich, echoing sounds of these two bells—the first of their kind ever owned by the Orchestra—will ring out in the Hall for decades to come at a crucial moment in Hector Berlioz’s Symphonie fantastique, among other works.
+The bells will make their debut in Symphonie fantastique on December 10 and 11, 2021.

 One of those two friends is familiar to regular Orchestra Hall audiences: Brian Mount, the Orchestra’s principal percussionist, is typically seen at the back of the stage playing a near-endless variety of drums, cymbals, mallet instruments and more.
 The other, Gary Cohen, is an unlikely presence onstage, having never played in a musical ensemble.
 He is a Professor Emeritus of History, retired from the University of Minnesota in 2017, who has been a Minnesota Orchestra subscriber since arriving in the state in 2001.
 His generous financial gift to the Orchestra has facilitated the purchase of these two bells, with more to come in future seasons.